Things to consider when planning a trip

 Tierra del Fuego

-This rugged region, at the foot of the continent, can be explored by wilderness treks to Isla Navarino from the from the town of Ushuaia, or voyages along historic sailing routes through the Magellan Strait, down the Beagle Channel and round Cape Horn.
+At the foot of the continent, this rugged region can be explored by wilderness treks to Isla Navarino from the town of Ushuaia, or voyages along historic sailing routes through the Magellan Strait, down the Beagle Channel and around Cape Horn.

 Beagle Channel, Tierra del Fuego